Rewatchable Sci-Fi/Fantasy TV Series

 taking over the show after a few years didn't fix these problems for long.
 In short, it started amazingly well with a perfect approach to a comeback, then quickly deteriorated.

-Christopher Eccleston (05): Each of the old seasons changed and revolved around the character of the latest regeneration of the Doctor and the ninth is no exception.
-The first
+Christopher Eccleston (05): Each of the old generations changed radically and revolved around the character of the latest regeneration of the Doctor and the ninth is no exception.

 David Tennant (06-09): As soon as we settled down to really like the new Doctor, he is replaced.
 Tennant at first seems too young, immature and too much of an action-hero, but